DimitrisKnavas/ACExternal/README.md

 # ACExternal
-An external cheat with RPM and WPM in C#
+An external cheat for Assault Cube game